 Greenish Puffleg

-🏡 Habitat: Humid cloud forest, forest edge, and shrubby slopes
+• Habitat: Humid montane forest, cloud forest, and forest edges with dense understory, mossy thickets, and shrubby clearings

 Six subspecies: